Snayff/nqp2/README.md

 See [here](/license.txt) for the details.

 ## Do you want to know more?
-See the [Design Document] for wants planned, or the [wiki] for details on the world of NQP2.
+See the [Design Document] for what's planned, or the [wiki] for details on the world of NQP2.

 [NQP]: https://github.com/Snayff/notquiteparadise